aahishherur/COMP6721_Group_K/README.md

 4. Torchsummary/Pthflops : ```pip install torchsummary/pip install pthflops```, Used for calculating a models's learnable parameters and flops respectively

 # Training/Validating Procedure
-The code makes use of a single folder of images consisting of the various multiclasses.
+The code makes use of a single folder consisting of the various image multiclasses.
 ![image](https://user-images.githubusercontent.com/52701687/206001948-81cc9b38-728c-47f7-a612-67cfff575dd3.png)

 The path to these folders can be modified with the train_path list, in conjuction with modifiying the path for storing the trained models and their graphical results.